 WebADM and OpenOTP may rely on connections to other remote services such as SMSC connectors.
 It is highly recommended to backup any external service connection parameters as part of your backup plan.

-The LDAP directories contain your user and group resources and WebADM application configurations .
+The LDAP directories contain your user and group resources and WebADM application configurations.
 You may have deployed your WebADM server using a pre-existing LDAP directory or have installed a dedicated directory.
-In both cases, LDAP data are some of of the most important data and shall be backed-up regularly.
+In both cases, LDAP data are some of the most important data and shall be backed-up regularly.

 WebADM applications store their work data directly on the user and group objects in the webadmAccount LDAP objectclass.
 There is also no dedicated databases for storing user metadata such as OpenOTP Tokens.

 WebADM stores any graphically configured components in LDAP objects.
-WebADM Domains, Trusts, MountPoints, OpetionSets and Client configurations are also stored in the following LDAP locations :
+WebADM Domains, Trusts, MountPoints, OptionSets and Client configurations are also stored in the following LDAP locations:

 The locations may differ and are set in the WebADM main configuration file in

-- The localized Messages table : This table contains language-specific end-user messages.
+- localized messages contained in the Message table: this table contains language-specific end-user messages.

 3. Detailed Backup Requirements

-This section describes all the data to be included in your backup plan and the methods which are recommended for an efficient backup.
+This section describes all the data to be included in your backup plan and the methods which are recommended for an effective backup.

 The configuration files are stored in the /opt/webadm/conf/ folder.
 The whole configuration directory shall be backed-up.
 The most important files are:

-The webadm.conf file : This file provides the main configurations and includes the WebADM master key used for LDAP and session encryption.
+The webadm.conf file: This file provides the main configurations and includes the WebADM master key used for LDAP and session encryption.
 This secret key shall be kept carefully as any LDAP sensitive data would become unusable without it.
-Because of this key, the webadm.conf file contains very sensitive information and the backup file shall be protected agains any unauthorized access.
+Because of this key, the webadm.conf file contains very sensitive information and the backup file shall be protected against any unauthorized access.

-The servers.xml file : This file contains connection parameters to remote services such as LDAP directories, SQL databases, session managers, PKI server and HTTP proxies.
+The servers.xml file: This file contains connection parameters to remote services such as LDAP directories, SQL databases, session managers, PKI server and HTTP proxies.
 The connection parameters include login names and passwords.
-The backup file shall also be protected against any authorized access.
+The backup file shall also be protected against any unauthorized access.
 Configuration files can be simply copied to a backup location or archived using UNIX tools like GNU TAR.
 The configuration files are set once and should remain unmodified most of the time.
-We recommend backing-up the configurations directly on the server and encrypting the archive with GnuPG (GNU Privacy Guard) or a similar file encryption tool.
+We recommend backing up the configurations directly on the server and encrypting the archive with GnuPG (GNU Privacy Guard) or a similar file encryption tool.

 tar -cvf /root/webadm_config.tar /opt/webadm/conf/ gpg -c /root/webadm_config.tar